-Daily Start Up - External Mix
+Daily Startup - External Mix

-- 1. Check all hoses for damage; replace as needed. - 2.
-Check all material supplies and refill or replace as needed. - 3.
+- 1. Check all hoses for damage. - 2.
+Check all material supplies and fill or replace as needed. - 3.
 Open the recirculation valve on the catalyst manifold. - 4.
-Open the main air inlet valve on the manifold. - 5.
+Open the main air inlet air valve on the manifold. - 5.
 Remove the pivot pin from the catalyst drive. - 6.
-Manually pump the catalyst pump with the catalyst drive until you observe the stream returning to the catalyst jug is air free. - 7.
+Manually pump the catalyst pump with the catalyst drive until the catalyst stream returning to the jug is air free. - 7.
 Close the recirculation valve on the catalyst manifold. - 8.
-Manually pump the catalyst pump with the salve arm drive, bringing the catalyst pressure to operating pressure of about 100 psi. - 9.
-Check the pump pressure; if adjustment is needed, press and hold the priming button while slowly adjusting the air pressure.

-- 10. Replace the pivot pin into the catalyst pump drive. - 11.
+Manually pump the catalyst pump with the slave arm drive until the catalyst pressure reaches operating pressure of about 100 psi. - 9.
+Check the pump pressure; if adjustment is needed, press and hold the priming button while adjusting the air pressure slowly until it reaches operating pressure. - 10.
+Replace the pivot pin into the catalyst pump drive. - 11.
 Check atomizing air pressure and adjust as necessary. - 12.
 Lubricate the nozzle O-rings, stud O-rings, and gun front threads. - 13.
 Install the nozzle, catalyst tip, and retaining ring onto the front of the gun.